shymonk/django-datatable/readme.md

 **4**.
 Add some data so you have something to display in the table.
 Now write a view to pass people dictionary into a template, it contains three keys:<br>

 - Name of table, it will render as the id attribute of table.<br>

-- Head of table, it is a list of tuples, every tuple contains 2 elements: column name and corresponding attribute name of the model<br>
+- Head of table, it is a list of tuples, every tuple contains 2 elements: column name and corresponding attribute name of the model.<br>

-- Body of table, it is a queryset of mode.<br>
+- Body of table, it is a queryset.

+-
     # example/app/views.py
     from django.shortcuts import render
     from app.models import Person